0xBV/0xBV/README.md

 - 🛡️Currently focused on blue-team security, risk management, threat detection, and cloud security
 - 🎓Incoming Master of Science in Computer Science student at Georgia Institute of Technology
 - 🌱Committed to continual growth, open to different perspectives, and always fostering an environment of open communication
+- 💪Exercising and weightlifting are among my favorite hobbies, helping me build the discipline and focus that carry over into learning, problem-solving, and everyday challenges

 ## 🔐 Featured Projects